 Regardless of the high economic growth of 8.1% prior to the pandemic, Bangladesh has struggled to attract foreign direct investments (FDI) into the country which can be explained by the low FDI to GDP ratio of 0.5% in 2019.
-Infrastructural challenges and gap in policy implementation are some of the primary reasons.
+Infrastructural challenges and gaps in policy implementation are some of the primary reasons.

 FDI is a powerful engine for economic growth, especially for developing economies like Bangladesh, which enables countries to gain capital, generate employment, increase production capacity and develop managerial and technological skills.
-During the pandemic, relocation of multinational companies’ operations from China, which initially started due to the US-China trade war, was accelerated.
+During the pandemic, the relocation of multinational companies’ operations from China, which initially started due to the US-China trade war, was accelerated.
 This presents Bangladesh with an excellent opportunity, which the country needs to capitalize on with a policy-backed, well-regulated and lucrative investment climate.

-FY 2019 was a notable year for Bangladesh’s FDI regime as it had witnessed a record amount of net FDI inflows, USD 3.88 billion.
-However, this figure contradicts UNCTAD’s report due to exclusion of the investment data of the last quarter of 2019, indicating a case of misinformation.
+FY 2019 was a notable year for Bangladesh’s FDI regime as it witnessed a record amount of net FDI inflows, USD 3.88 billion.
+However, this figure contradicts UNCTAD’s report due to exclusion of the investment data for the last quarter of 2019, indicating a case of misinformation.
 According to Bangladesh Investment Development Authority and Bangladesh Bank, FDI inflows leapfrogged in FY 2019 in comparison to USD 2.58 billion recorded in FY 2018.

-Among the foreign investors in Bangladesh, China stood at the leading position with the net inflow worth USD 1159.42 million in FY 2019.
-The Netherlands secured the second position with net inflow amounted to USD 802.84 million, followed by the UK, Singapore, USA, Hong Kong, Norway and India.
+Among the foreign investors in Bangladesh, China stood at the leading position with a net inflow worth USD 1159.42 million in FY 2019.
+The Netherlands secured the second position with a net inflow amounting to USD 802.84 million, followed by the UK, Singapore, USA, Hong Kong, Norway, and India.
 Japan has recently started shifting its investments from China and seeking relocation, favoring Bangladesh.
 The biggest single FDI in Bangladesh was made in November 2018 when Japan Tobacco International (JTI) acquired Akij Group’s tobacco business for USD 1.47 billion.
 As Japan has been such big investments in Bangladesh, it reflects Japan’s confidence in doing business in the country, which can further contribute to drawing the attention of other big foreign investors.

-The power sector attracted the highest amount of investments in Bangladesh in 2019, which is USD 1217.84 million.
+The power sector attracted the highest amount of investments in Bangladesh in 2019, which USD 1217.84 million.
 Other major sectors of foreign investments in the country are food products, trade and commerce, transportation and communication, leather and leather products, pharmaceuticals and chemicals, agriculture and fishing, and computer software and IT services.
 Alongside these, the agro-processing industry, light engineering, digital financial services, etc. are emerging sectors with high potentials to bring in more FDI in the upcoming future.

 FIGURE: Net FDI inflows by major sectors during FY 2019 / Source: Bangladesh Bank